hollina/duke-replication/README.md

 The North Carolina death certificate data used in this paper were obtained from Cook et al. (2014; 2016) via a request to the authors.
 A copy of the data file is provided as part of this archive.
 Please contact John Parman for more information about the data in Cook et al. (2014; 2016).

-The paper uses data from the public-use __NUMIDENT__ Application (SS-5) and Death Files (SSA 2007).
+The paper uses data from the public-use __NUMIDENT__ Application (SS-5) and Death Files (Wray et al., 2007).
 The data were purchased from the Electronic Records Division of the National Archives and Records Administration (NARA).
 Further information about the data files included in the  Public-Use NUMIDENT can be found [here](https://aad.archives.gov/aad/series-description.jsp?s=5057) or by contacting the Electronic Records Division at [cer@nara.gov](cer@nara.gov).
 There are no access or use restrictions on the Public Use NUMIDENT data files.
 As such, we have posted the data to a separate repository where interested users can access the data with no restrictions on redistribution beyond attribution to this paper.
 This repository can be found here: https://doi.org/10.3886/E207202V1.
 To place this data in the appropriate spot for the project follow these steps:
   1. Navigate to https://doi.org/10.3886/E207202V1
   2. Download the `numident/death` directory and all of its contents
   3. Copy the contents of this directory  (two files, ` NUMDEATH01-10_PU.zip` and `NUMDEATH11-20_PU.zip`) into the `analysis/raw/numident/death` directory of this project